OUR HISTORY AND BACKGROUND

-At incorporation all the shares were owned 100% by the Aluminium Industries Commission (now the Minerals Commission).
+At incorporation all the shares were owned 100% by the Aluminium Industries Commission (which became the Minerals Commission).
 Subsequently its shareholder base was expanded by private placing to include individuals, institutions, tertiary aluminium processing companies and banks.